yodit93/yodit_portfolio/README.md

 # 📖 Portfolio: <a name="about-project"></a>

-> Portfolio project is a website that showcases my skills and projects I have worked on.
+> Portfolio project showcases my skills and projects I have worked on.
 It is a responsive website that works on all devices.
 It is built with React-Vite and CSS3.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>